Eudice Chong: Collegiate years

 When Chong arrived in Connecticut in 2014, Wesleyan had only made it to the NCAA tournament just once in its program's 42-year history.
 Moreover, the school had yet to produce an individual national champion.
-In her freshman year, Chong defeated Joulia Likhanskaia (Bowdoin College), 6–4, 4–6, 7–5, to win the NCAA Division III women's singles championship.
-In 2016, she beat Juli Raventos (Williams College), 6–2, 7–5, to repeat as champion.
-In 2017, Chong saw off the challenge of Rebecca Ho (Washington University in St. Louis), 6–4, 2–6, 6–2, to three-peat.
-Then, in her senior year in 2018, she defeated Victoria Yu (Wesleyan University), 7–6, 6–2, to become the first player, man or woman, in NCAA tennis history to capture four straight singles titles at any division of collegiate tennis.
+In her freshman year, Chong defeated Joulia Likhanskaia (Bowdoin College) to win the NCAA Division III women's singles championship.
+In 2016, she beat Juli Raventos (Williams College) to repeat as champion.
+In 2017, Chong saw off the challenge of Rebecca Ho (Washington University in St. Louis) to three-peat.
+Then, in her senior year in 2018, she defeated Victoria Yu (Wesleyan University) to become the first player, man or woman, in NCAA tennis history to capture four straight singles titles at any division of collegiate tennis.

-Chong then garnered the prestigious Division III Honda Athlete of the Year Award to conclude a stellar college career.
+Chong was then named the Division III Honda Athlete of the Year.
 The Honda Award honors the nation's top women in collegiate sports in recognition of their superior athletic skills, leadership, academic excellence, and eagerness to participate in community service.
 Inaugurated in 1976 for Division I athletes, followed by Divisions II and III in 1988, Chong is only the third tennis player in history to receive the Honda Athlete of the Year Award accolade among all divisions.

 Chong was presented with this honor at THE Collegiate Women Sports Awards (CWSA) presented by Honda that was telecasted live on the CBS Sports Network on June 25, 2018 from the Founders' Room at the Galen Center on the campus of the University of Southern California in downtown Los Angeles.
 The honor was voted on by national balloting among 1,000 NCAA member schools as part of the Collegiate Women Sports Awards program since 1976.

 She was named Division III ITA National Senior Player of the Year and finished her career at Wesleyan as the all-time leader in singles wins, in addition to her four first-team All-Americas in both singles and doubles, and three NESCAC Player of the Year honors.
 Chong also led her team to three consecutive NCAA tournaments from 2016 to 2018.
-In 2015, her freshman year, Chong became the first Wesleyan women's tennis player in program history to compete in the individual NCAA Championships.
+In 2015, her freshman year, she became the first Wesleyan women's tennis player in program history to compete in the individual NCAA Championships.

 All four years, she held the year-end Division III No. 1 ranking and was a four-time selection to the ITA Collegiate All-Star Team, which featured the nation's top-ranked men and women from the year-end Oracle/ITA Collegiate Tennis Rankings, in addition to winners of the Oracle ITA National Fall Championships and NCAA Division I and III Championships.